 New constitution adopted

-After a long wait for the approval of the U3A Head Office as well as the Charity Commission, the new constitution was approved by the members at the Annual General Meeting on 14th February 2017, and is now in effect with a minor amendment approved at the AGM on 26th February 2018.
+After a long wait for the approval of the U3A Head Office as well as the Charity Commission, the new constitution was approved by the members at the Annual General Meeting on 14th February 2017, and is now in effect with minor amendments approved at the AGM on 26th February 2018 and the SGM on 30th November 2020.
 This is the full text of our constitution:

 CONSTITUTION OF THE CHARITY NAMED BELOW, AN UNINCORPORATED MEMBERS ASSOCIATION, AND A MEMBER OF THE THIRD AGE TRUST